fiat-token/btsStressTest/README.md

 # btcStressTest
-Perl script for stressing the bitcoin core with multiple transactions
+Scripts for stressing the bitcoin core with multiple transactions